 How To View Jupiter Through a Telescope

-All the planets orbit the Sun, however, their orbit periods differ.
+All the planets orbit the Sun; however, their orbit periods differ.
 Earth’s orbit is defined as 1 year.
 Jupiter’s orbit takes 11.88 Earth years.
-Jupiter orbits the Sun much slower than Earth due to its significant distance from our star, about five times that of the distance between the Sun and the Earth.
+Jupiter orbits the Sun much slower than Earth due to its significant distance from the Sun, about 5 times the distance between the Sun and the Earth.
 On average, it spends about a year traversing each constellation of the Zodiac, moving to the next one approximately every 12 Earth months.
-This pace makes Jupiter’s motion through the sky predictable, enabling astronomers to track its position easily.
+This slow pace makes Jupiter’s motion through the sky predictable, enabling us astronomers to track its position easily.

-Jupiter is best visible around the period of opposition, the next of which will be on November 3, 2023.
-During this time, Jupiter rises right around sunset and is visible nearly all night, as well as appearing at its biggest and brightest as seen from Earth.
-Jupiter will be visible for the next few months as it drops into the evening sky throughout early 2024, disappearing low at sunset in late April, in time for the superior conjunction on the other side of the Sun on May 18th.
-This cycle then repeats, with Jupiter emerging low in the pre-dawn sky in June and gradually getting higher and higher before another opposition on December 7, 2024, and the following superior conjunction on June 24, 2025.
+Jupiter is best visible around the period of opposition, the next of which will be on January 10, 2026.
+During this time, Jupiter rises right around sunset and stays visible nearly all night, appearing at its biggest and brightest as seen from Earth.
+Jupiter will be visible for the next few months as it drops into the evening sky, disappearing low at sunset in late June, in time for superior conjunction on the other side of the Sun on July 29th.
+This cycle then repeats, with Jupiter reappearing low in the pre-dawn sky in August and gradually getting higher and higher before another opposition on February 11, 2027, followed by another superior conjunction on August 31, 2027.

 Jupiter and the Earth travel in elliptical orbits, meaning they are not perfect circles.
 And since the Earth circles the Sun faster, the distance between Jupiter and the Earth is constantly changing.
-During periods where Jupiter is near its farthest from the sun (aphelion) around opposition, it is about 660 million kilometers (410 million miles) away, while during the best oppositions (around perihelion), it is only 590 million kilometers (366 million miles) away.
+During opposition, when Jupiter is near aphelion (its farthest point from the sun), it is about 660 million kilometers (410 million miles) away from Earth, while during the best oppositions (around the perihelion), it is only 590 million kilometers (366 million miles) away.
 So, there are better and worse years to view Jupiter.

 How Do We Find Jupiter?